victorrentea/java-latest/best-features.md

 - ❌ @Entity, but ✅ @Embeddable (JPA)
 - ✅ @Document (Mongo)
 - ❌ @Service & co (Spring)
-- ✅ More semantics than Tuple (RX)
+- ✅ More semantics than Tuple

 ### Immutable Collections (11, 17)
 - Towards more Functional Programming style